-Security tools such as I2P, Tor, VPN, and Proxy are the most preferred ones in an era of such privacy hassle.
-All of these provide more or less the same security features with different intensities.
-Tor VS VPN gets you to an answer that you could hide your IP address, Unblock restricted websites and encrypts your traffic through both the techniques.
+Security tools such as I2P, Tor, VPN, and Proxy are the most preferred in an era of such privacy hassle.
+These provide more or less the same security features with different intensities.
+Tor VS VPN gets you to an answer that you could hide your IP address, Unblock restricted websites and encrypts your traffic through both techniques.

 While I2P VS Proxy gets you to an answer that you can hide your IP address and can surf the web anonymously.

-However, there are certain conditions which make all of them different from each other and make one of them preferable over the other.
-Here we would highlight the marking differences between Tor and VPN, I2P and Proxy making it easy for the readers themselves to decide the one with more efficient performance.
+However, certain conditions make all of them different; one is preferable to the other.
+Here we would highlight the marking differences between Tor and VPN, I2P, and Proxy, making it easy for the readers themselves to decide the one with the more efficient performance.

-Not all Internet users are aware of the working patterns of Tor, VPN, I2P, and Proxy.
-Through understanding this, it would be easy for the readers to figure out the advantages and disadvantages which are discussed later in the article.
-However, the ones who are familiar with their functions could skim through it and jump on the section explaining Tor VS VPN and I2P VS Proxy.
+Not all Internet users know the working patterns of Tor, VPN, I2P, and Proxy.
+By understanding this, it would be easy for the readers to figure out the advantages and disadvantages discussed later in the article.
+However, those familiar with their functions could skim through it and jump on the section explaining Tor VS VPN and I2P VS Proxy.

 TOR (TOR Network)

-With each passing node, the data encrypts.
-Whereas, nodes to which data transfers are just aware of the location to which it will transfer the data and from where it is coming.
-Therefore, the whole route, the origin of the data and the destination of that data remain anonymous.
+With each passing node, the data is encrypted.
+Whereas nodes to which data transfers are just aware of the location to which it will transfer the data and from where it is coming.
+Therefore, the whole route, the origin of the data, and the destination of that data remain anonymous.

-Tor network’s relay circuit is reset after every 10 minutes.
-In this way, your the previous action tracks easily.
+The Tor network’s relay circuit is reset after every 10 minutes.
+In this way, you can see the previous action tracks easily.

-The nodes operate by different volunteers thus the larger number of volunteers makes the network more efficient.
+The nodes operate by different volunteers.
+Thus, the more significant number of volunteers makes the network more efficient.

-Therefore, it is difficult to even for the NSA to de-anonymize a Tor user through relating the chain to the origin point.
-Tor also stops middle-men snooping such as the ISP tracking or other cyber goons with malicious intents.
+Therefore, it is difficult for the NSA to de-anonymize a Tor user by relating the chain to the origin point.
+Tor also stops middle-men snooping, such as ISP tracking or other cyber goons with malicious intent.

-Whereas, your data is at the risk of vulnerability when it reaches the last server where the decryption occurs.
-An operator at the previous server could read all this information and can use it for any such malicious purpose.
+Your data is vulnerable when it reaches the last server where the decryption occurs.
+An operator at the previous server could read all this information and use it for any such malicious purpose.
 Therefore, you should use HTTPS while sending your personal data so that it remains encrypted.

 VPN (Virtual Private Network)

 Your internet traffic encrypts through a server.
-For instance, if you are visiting a website while connecting to a VPN service than it first it will go towards a server and then to the web page.
+For instance, if you visit a website while connecting to a VPN service, it will go to a server and then to the web page.
 This process of encryption provides many advantages for your data security.

-Encrypting traffic means that a person between you and the server could not get your data.
-When an internet provider or any other entity looks down to the encrypted data, it appears as an inappropriate juggled text which is unrecognizable.
+Encrypting traffic means a person between you and the server could not get your data.
+When an internet provider or any other entity looks down at the encrypted data, it appears as an inappropriate juggled text which is unrecognizable.

-Also, a VPN service allows you to get over the geo-restrictions through the encryption process.
-For example, if you are present in Beijing and the VPN server to which you are connecting is in the US.
-Then the site you visit will think you as a resident of the United States.
-Therefore, you can stream a content blocked or restricted in Beijing and is available for the US citizens such as Netflix, HULU, etc.
+Also, a VPN service lets you get over the geo-restrictions through encryption.
+For example, if you are present in Beijing and the VPN server you are connecting to is in the US.
+Then the site you visit will think of you as a resident of the United States.
+Therefore, you can stream content blocked or restricted in Beijing that is available for the US citizens, such as Netflix, HULU, etc.

-However, using a VPN makes your data visible to the VPN servers for which most VPN providers claim their zero logging policy.
-But, you never know that this is a genuine promise or not and would this policy remain same in future.
-So, a VPN could also reveal your data especially to the state actors who are more likely to compel VPN providers to break their rule.
+However, using a VPN makes your data visible to the VPN servers for which most VPN providers claim their zero-logging policy.
+But you never know whether this is a genuine promise and whether this policy will remain the same.
+So, a VPN could also reveal your data, especially to the state actors who are more likely to compel VPN providers to break their rule.

 I2P Anonymous Network

-If you connect to this network, you can quickly send emails, surf websites, can use blogging and forum software, hosts websites, benefit from devolved file storage, indulge in anonymous real-time chat, and many more.
+If you connect to this network, you can quickly send emails, surf websites, use blogging and forum software, host websites, benefit from devolved file storage, indulge in anonymous real-time chat, and many more.
 Moreover, you can comfortably browse the open web anonymously.

-Not like other anonymizing networks, the I2P don’t even try to provide anonymity by hiding the creator of some communication while not the recipient.
+Unlike other anonymizing networks, I2P doesn’t try to provide anonymity by hiding the creator of some communication while not the recipient.
 The peers use I2P to communicate with each other anonymously.
-In this network, the sender and receiver are unrecognizable not only to each other but also to the third parties.
+In this network, the sender and receiver are unrecognizable to each other and third parties.

 A set of nodes or routers makes the I2P network.
 It also contains numerous unidirectional inbound and outbound virtual paths.
 A cryptographic knows every node.
-The nodes communicate with each other by existing transport mechanisms such as TCP, UDP, which passes several massages.
+The nodes communicate with each other through transport mechanisms such as TCP and UDP, which pass several messages.

-The client applications have their destination or cryptographic identifier which allows to send and receive messages.
+The client applications have their destination or cryptographic identifier, allowing for sending and receiving messages.
 The clients are free to connect to any router and approve the temporary lease of some tunnels.
 These tunnels use for transmitting and receiving signals by the network.

 I2P possesses its internal network database to distribute routing and contact the information firmly.

-I2P network offers several advantages to the users.
+I2P network offers several advantages to users.
 It shares files at a faster rate.
-Moreover, there is no timing attacks and Man in the Middle Attacks.
+Moreover, there are no timing attacks and Man in Middle Attacks.
 But it also imposes certain risks too.
-I2P network doesn’t guarantee anonymity when you’re using it in public.
+The I2P network doesn’t guarantee anonymity when using it in public.

-Moreover, it works perfectly, when used within the right specifications.
-The I2P network does not work on the typical user with a Window or Mac system.
-You can use Linus OS to confirm useful anonymity.
+Moreover, it works perfectly when used within the correct specifications.
+The I2P network does not work on the typical user with a Windows or Mac system.
+You can use Linus OS to confirm helpful anonymity.

 A proxy is like a gateway between the user and the internet.
 It acts as an intermediary server dividing the end users from the website they surf.
-Proxy offers different levels of security, privacy and functionality subject on your need, use, or organization policy.
+Proxy offers different levels of security, privacy, and functionality subject to your need, use, or organization policy.